egssy0/Dencryptor-Rust-Source/README.md

 # Dencryptor-Rust-Source
 This cheat is heavily pasted.

-Here is the Proof.
+DC TAGS OF THESE PASTERS:
+Unknowņ#0001
+devinacer#8459

 They also Discord token grab all their users.
 Proof: